confluentinc/getting-started-guides/javascript/README.md

 npm install dotenv
 ```

-This guide was last tested with version `0.3.0` of `confluent-kafka-javascript`.
+This guide was last tested with version `1.8.0` of `@confluentinc/kafka-javascript`.

 ## Kafka Setup